elpop/sipban/README.md

     restore              => If exists a dump file restore the rules from it ping                 => Send ping to Asterisk AMI uptime               => show the program uptime
-    wl                   => show white list ip address exit/quit            => exit console session
+    whois                => show the WHOIS info of a given ip wl                   => show white list ip address exit/quit            => exit console session